--> -->

 NEXT TUESDAY MEETING

-Presented by Sandy Kaur
+Presented by Mathew Elton

-Tuesday, 14th October 2025 at 8pm
+Tuesday, 11th November 2025 at 8pm

 Both members and non-members who wish to attend will need to register with Katrina Likhtman in advance.
 Non-members will need to pay £10 by bank transfer.
 The Zoom link will then be sent to those attending prior to the event.